 By comparison, President Obama received positive marks on immigration from 34% of voters in May of 2016, just months prior to Trump’s election.

 But there’s a sharp partisan difference of opinion over how Trump is handling immigration issues.
 While 78% of Republicans think he’s doing a good or excellent job, 74% of Democrats view his performance as poor.
 Among voters not affiliated with either major party, 43% give the president positive marks; 40% think he’s doing a poor job.

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The survey of 1,000 Likely Voters was conducted on June 19-20, 2019 by Rasmussen Reports.
+The survey of 1,000 Likely Voters was conducted on September 25-26, 2019 by Rasmussen Reports.
 The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
+See methodology.

 Additional information from this survey and a full demographic breakdown are available to Platinum Members only.

 Please sign up for the Rasmussen Reports daily e-mail update (it's free) or follow us on Facebook.
 Let us keep you up to date with the latest public opinion news.

 Rasmussen Reports is a media company specializing in the collection,

 We conduct public opinion polls on a variety of topics to inform our audience on events

 in the news and other topics of interest.
 To ensure editorial control and independence,